vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 ### Apt (Debian/Ubuntu)

+(Available at the first alpha release)

-The current APT package is not signed and will cause security warnings.
+Note: The current APT package is not signed and will cause security warnings.
 This will be fixed very soon.

 ```console